 Hexagon tiles in a bathroom bring on the calm

 Living with her cat Gigi onsite throughout the renovation and using the powder room in her building’s laundry room were the biggest hardships Erica experienced during the five-week renovation.
 They were well-worth the sacrifice.

 “I absolutely love the bathroom!
 Everything is so fresh and clean with a much more sophisticated color palette and design.
 With my enormous medicine cabinet, shower niches, vanity, and shelving over the door, I appreciate the ability to be much more organized getting ready for work in the morning,” Erica said.

-Style finds: Mixare hexagon floor tile in Taupe, Duet wall tile in White: Ann Sacks.
+Mixare hexagon tile in Taupe, Duet wall tile in White: Ann Sacks.
 Vintage English oval double sconce, polished stainless steel towel bar, toilet paper holder, spray jet shower head, sink faucet, herringbone vanity in weathered gray, and medicine cabinet: Restoration Hardware.
 Hand towel and bathrobe hook: Anthropologie.
 Toto toilet and Fine Fixtures 60” apron bathtub: Appliances Connection.
-Woven baskets: West Elm.
 Artwork over the toilet: Framed print “Scootering in Rome!” by David Parise.